-For starters, Smoky Mountain has a unique natural feature and is one of the most beautiful locations to elope with many outdoor wedding venues.
+For starters, the Smoky Mountain has a unique natural feature and is one of the most beautiful locations to elope with many outdoor wedding venues.
 There is no other natural park in the US with that mysterious smoke!
 Those who visit it say it’s a unique experience that gives the mountains its name and this feature sets the scene for a romantic mountain wedding.
 Making your wedding unique and memorable can be important!

 Remember that you can stay married for decades, but you only get one wedding.
 So, let’s make this one wedding count.

 The unique features and vibrant colors of the Smoky Mountains make for amazing photos and there are many Smoky Mountain wedding venues to choose from.
 Your wedding photographer will thank you.
 Years down the line, glancing at these photos will immediately bring up all those vivid memories and you will be thankful that you chose one of the top elopement destinations.

 Smoky Mountain is located at a good distance from the hustle and bustle of city life, but not so far away that it’s completely cut off.
 Let’s face it.
 A wedding out in nature sounds great, right up until the moment some issue crops up and you are too far from a town or city.